 Skip to Content

-The BBS (Human Resource Management) will give you the theoretical and practical skills you need to have a successful career in human resource management.
+The Bachelor of Business (Human Resource Management) will give you the theoretical and practical skills you need to have a successful career in human resource management.

 Human resource management is the process of managing the relationship between people and the organisations they work in.
-It is a specialist function supporting organisations, and their employees, at both strategic and operational levels.
+It is a specialist function that supports organisations and their employees at both strategic and operational levels.
 An understanding of HRM is also of benefit to anyone with responsibilities for managing people.

 Human resource management is about managing people effectively within businesses, corporations and other organisations.
 You will work to place people in positions where their skills and abilities can be most effectively used to help the organisation meet its business goals.
 At the same time you will help create work environments which are healthy and rewarding for employees.
 Not only so they contribute to the organisation, but so they can satisfy their own personal and career needs.
 This is vital for any organisation wanting to retain a sustained competitive edge.

-In your human resource management major you can take papers in human resource development, human resource management, employment relations, employment law, equality and diversity in the workplace, management development, current issues and organisational behaviour.
+In your human resource management major you can take courses in human resource development, human resource management, employment relations, employment law, equality and diversity in the workplace, management development, current issues and organisational behaviour.